yu-lab-vt/cpp-function-library/README.md

 4. get p value of z score (based on Fouries decomposition)

 ###### functions for images processing
-1. 3D marker-based watershed (may be slower than Matlab when there is cliff)
+1. 3D marker-based watershed (may be slower than Matlab when there are lots of cliff)

 ###### network flow
 1. shortest path (based on dynamic programing)